JamesJ995/MuffinPOS/README.md

 # MuffinPOS

 ## Description
-Full-stack MERN point of sale application.
-Uses mongoDB to store data and react to create the front-end.
+MuffinPOS is a point-of-sale application designed to meet your small buisness goals.
+This version of MuffinPOS is designed to be used on standard monitors or on tablets for flexibility in the workplace.
+MuffinPOS is a full-stack MERN application, using MongoDB to store data and React to create the client interface.
+MuffinPOS also uses GraphQL to allow users to easily manipulate data within the application and utilizes Stripe to handle transactions involving credit cards.

 ## Table of Contents
 - [Installation](#installation)